The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 Absentee Voting

 Any registered Illinois voter may apply for an absentee ballot and vote by mail.
-All requests by mail must be received by the election authority by November 3, 2022.
+Visit this link for the latest vote by mail application deadlines.

 Polling Locations